pbinkley/microcopying_1940/index.markdown

 few words to that.
 I think these agreements between libraries are entirely practical things.
-There are many such agreements existing in the country at the present time, usually in rather limited areas, Chicago, Cincinnati, Boston, several southern centers, in which collecting agreements exist among <span style="page" id="page281">[p.281]</span> the libraries.
+There are many such agreements existing in the country at the present time, usually in rather limited areas, Chicago, Cincinnati, Boston, several southern centers, in which collecting agreements exist among <span class="page" id="page281">[p.281]</span> the libraries.
 I have had some experience in working out such agreements.
 They can be done on two or three bases.
 One is by subjects, either minute or very broad subjects; another is by forms of material, such as public documents, newspapers,